ewanjuki/github-finder-app/README.md

-React App to search Github users and display their info.
+App to search Github users and display their info. https://github-finder-app-ewanjuki.vercel.app/